hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 If you have multiple BIG-IPs, you can define them in a fleet configuration file organized by site.
 The tool uses the fleet list for two purposes: presenting hosts for quick selection at connection time, and as targets for fleet deployment operations.

 Fleet deployment uses a validate-then-apply model.
-Before any changes are made to any device, the tool validates connectivity and object existence on every target host, creates backups, and presents the results for your approval.
-Only after you confirm does the tool begin applying changes — first to the device you're connected to, then to each fleet member in sequence.
+Before any changes are made to any device, the tool validates connectivity and object existence on every target host during pre-deploy checks.
+If all pre-deploy checks pass, the tool begins sequentially deploying first to the device you're connected to, then to each fleet member defined in the deployment scope i.e. full topology or specific site deployment.

 ### Editor Model